 I've been here at Evolany about a week, but I've already learned many things and have contributed to the new website landing page!
 I wonder what's in store for me next.

 First thing is check my tasks and to see if I have any meetings.
 My days vary, I spend a lot of time doing front end work but also dabble in the back end with databases and such.

 I would say the most rewarding aspect for me is the creativity, having the opportunity to build something beautiful at my fingertips.
 Alongside this, working with people who are keen to build their skills and better themselves continuously.
 Whether that be improving their knowledge in a programming language or improving at drinking a can of beer within short time-frame.
 (Cue canned laughter).

-In all honestly, my past self would often let everything overwhelm her.
-She would let her lack of confidence suffice as an excuse to give up.
 Coding taught me to never give up if something doesn't go as planned.